franc6/snips-hassio-addon/README.md

 ## Features
 - Works only with satellites
-- Configuration of snips skills
+- Configuration of snips skills (via Web UI or your favorite text editor)
 - Installs Home Assistant skills (and optionally restarts Home Assistant if necessary)
-- Exposes log files (via /share/snips/logs)
+- Exposes log files (via WebUI and /share/snips/logs)
 - Generates snips.toml based on configuration, or allows you to use your own

 ## Configuration